Last Updated On 03 Aug, 2021

-A Tbetan refugee who arrived in India before 1st January 1962 for permanently settling in India.
+A Tibetan refugee who arrived in India before 1st January 1962 for permanently settling in India.

-A person of India origin who migrated from selected countries for permanently settling in India.
+A person of Indian origin who migrated from selected countries for permanently settling in India.

 Candidate must have passed Class 10th / High School / Matriculation / SSC examinations or equivalent from a recognized board.